In a time where shipping convenience expectations are high, Advanced Date Shopping can reduce errors and raise customer service success

 Time in transit rate shopping takes the sorted rate shopping list and filters by business days that the package would be in transit.
 When using this type of rate shopping, all the previously listed filters (total cost and applicable service selection) are accounted for, but a third is added:

 The king of rate shopping – Advanced Date Shopping – includes planning for delivery by a target date.
-This algorithm includes 9 data sets to maximize the ability for your shipment to be delivered on the promised date.
+This algorithm includes 9 data sets to maximize cost and time to still meet the promised date.

-Basic Rate Shopping: This is where the program sorts by cost.
+Basic Rate Shopping: This is where the software sorts by cost.

 Time in Transit Rate Shopping: The time it actually takes for the carrier to move a shipment from point A to point B.

-Customer Day/Hour of Choice: What expectation have you sold the customer?
+Customer Day/Hour of Choice: What expectation does the customer have?
 Do they expect it on Friday, or today by 5:00pm?

-Label Creation Time: When are we physically creating the label, and when is it actually being stamped and put on the trailer?
+Label Creation Time: When is the label being physically created, and when will it be stamped and put on the trailer?

 Trailer Pull Times: This factors in when the trailer physically leaves the hub.
 For example, if you are shipping something at noon, all the trucks/carriers are still available.
 If you put a label on a box at 4:15pm, the USPS trailer may have already taken off for the day.